EgonChain/Egoncoin-Core/readme.md

 ## How to become a validator
 To back the Egon blockchain you can become a validator.
 Full flow to become a validator, you must:
 * Install this package **([See Installation](#installation))**
-* Download your newly created validator wallet from your server and import it in your metamask or preferred wallet.
+* Download your newly created validator wallet from your server and import it into your metamask or preferred wallet.
 Fund this account with the appropriate EGC needed to become a validator.
-Example command to download the wallet on your local PC:
+Example command to download the wallet on your local PC.
+Only works for UNIX-based OSes or on any environment that can run the OpenSSH package:
 ```bash
   scp -r root@<server_ip>:/root/EgonCoin-Core/chaindata/node1/keystore
   scp root@<server_ip>:/root/EgonCoin-Core/chaindata/node1/pass.txt